Montevallo, Alabama: Sister city

-The friendly relationship between Echizen Town and Montevallo began in 1995 with a common interest in pottery.
+Echizen Town, Fukui, Japan (since 2008) -- the friendly relationship between Echizen Town and Montevallo began in 1995 with a common interest in pottery.
 Echizen Town is well known for its unusual pottery and the University of Montevallo excels in teaching and creating the art.
 Echizen Town is also well known in Japan for its high quality crab, rice, and daffodils.
 Many people often confuse Echizen Town with Echizen City, a larger city to the south of Echizen Town, known for its production of knives and paper.